levipoiani95/project-07-Airbnb-machine-learning-predict-price/README.md

 - Proper evaluation metrics provide meaningful insights
 - Visualization plays a critical role in understanding data and model behavior

+## 📁 Images Folder
+- At folder named "Maps" in this repository you will find some pictures about the data map at city of Rio de Janeiro
+- The differences between them are the number of points plotted on data map.

 ## 🔮 Future Improvements
 - Hyperparameter tuning (Grid Search / Random Search)
 - Cross-validation for more robust evaluation